Wire report

 Context

-The development sits in VINI’s News file for readers following public-interest developments across VINI coverage areas.
+The development sits in VINI’s News coverage for readers following public-interest developments across VINI coverage areas.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-19T22:30:31+00:00.
+The original item is dated 2026-05-19T22:30:31+00:00.

 What to watch